 “Lincoln should have let the South go in peace, as the abolitionists advocated, or offered southerners compensation for the emancipation of slaves.
 Under the first option, industrialization and rising moral objections likely would have peacefully eliminated slavery in the South — as they did in most other places of the world — helped out by a slave haven in the free North.
 In sum, a close study of Lincoln’s presidency leads to thoughts of tearing down the Lincoln Memorial.”
 (Recarving Rushmore, p 130)

 Lincoln was no Hitler (only a crackpot would say that), nor was he the villain of Southern revisionism.
-But he was indeed a bad president — one of the worst, I believe, in our nation’s history.
+But he was a bad president.